Real and nominal value

-In economics, nominal value is measured in terms of money, whereas real value is measured against goods or services.
-A real value is one which has been adjusted for inflation, enabling comparison of quantities as if the prices of goods had not changed on average; therefore, changes in real value exclude the effect of inflation.
-In contrast, a nominal value has not been adjusted for inflation, and so changes in nominal value reflect at least in part the effect of inflation but will not hold the same purchasing power.
+In economics, nominal value refers to value measured in terms of absolute money amounts, whereas real value is considered and measured against the actual goods or services for which it can be exchanged at a given time.
+Real value takes into account inflation and the value of an asset in relation to its purchasing power.
+In macroeconomics, the real gross domestic product compensates for inflation so economists can exclude inflation from growth figures, and see how much an economy actually grows.
+Nominal GDP would include inflation, and thus be higher.

 Commodity bundles, price indices and inflation

 A commodity bundle is a sample of goods, which is used to represent the sum total of goods across the economy to which the goods belong, for the purpose of comparison across different times (or locations).
 At a single point of time, a commodity bundle consists of a list of goods, and each good in the list has a market price and a quantity.
 The market value of the good is the market price times the quantity at that point of time.
 The nominal value of the commodity bundle at a point of time is the total market value of the commodity bundle, depending on the market price, and the quantity, of each good in the commodity bundle which are current at the time.